The Cardinality of Sumsets: Different Summands: Proof of Theorem

-\begin{proof}[Proof of Proposition \ref{Main equal}] Applying the bound stated above successively we partition $A$ into $X_1 \cup \dots \cup X_k$ for some finite ($A$ is finite) $k$, whose exact value is irrelevant to the argument.
-More precisely in the $j$th step set we set $E=\bigcup_{\ell=1}^{j-1} X_\ell$ ($E=\es$ for $j=1$) and chose $X_j$ to be the \emph{minimal} non-empty subset of $A\sm E$ that minimizes the quantity
+The ultimate task for this section is to deduce Proposition \ref{Main equal} from the above estimate. \begin{proof}[Proof of Proposition \ref{Main equal}] Applying the bound stated above successively we partition $A$ into $X_1 \cup \dots \cup X_k$ for some finite $k$ ($A$ is finite), whose exact value is irrelevant to the argument.
+More precisely in the $j$th step set we set $E=\bigcup_{\ell=1}^{j-1} X_\ell$ ($E=\emptyset$ for $j=1$) and chose $X_j$ to be the \emph{minimal} non-empty subset of $A\setminus E$ that minimises the quantity

 which we set to be $\mu_j$.
 The inequality we get is

 It is crucial to observe that the defining properties (and especially the minimality) of the $X_j$ imply that the $\mu_j$ form an increasing sequence.
 Indeed $\mu_j \leq \mu_{j+1}$ as